steven-barkley/App-Menuqu-2022/README.md

 Menuqu is an interface that presents hospitality, amenity and food service data to customers in an engaging and value added way.

 Menuqu is a wish.
-Like Airbnb, Uber, Turo, and others have democratize personal properties for profit.
-Menuqu's aim is to do the same.
-We provide a technology to queue men and women to sell.
-Let's leverage responsible owners of a hospitality services and Menuqu's create simple interface for commerce.
-See private Art collections and product designs, Hear local bands, and smell food prepared around the corner then have a taste, a taste of data.
+I wish to democratize personal assets.
+We provide a process to queue men and women to sell.
+Let's leverage what you already own and facilitate you to become a property manager with Menuqu's creative and simple interface for commerce.

-We streamline your requests in real-time.
+-See private art and designs, hear local music and streams and taste the data.

 Key Features of Menuqu application are: